-One of the ways physicians can obtain disability insurance is to buy a disability insurance policy through a professional association.
+One of the ways physicians can obtain disability insurance is to buy a policy through a professional association.

 The American Medical Association (AMA) offers physicians its DisabilityPro Insurance policy through AMA Insurance.
 This plan is underwritten by The United States Life Insurance Company, based in New York City.